mllamazares/STRIDE-vs-ASVS/README.md

 ### ⚠️ Disclaimer

 This table is a convenient reference to help link these two resources.
 However, it does **NOT**:
-1. Simplify control selection to just this equivalence, as Security Requirement Engineering (SRE) is more complex and context-dependent.
+1. Attempt to oversimplify the control selection process, as Security Requirement Engineering (SRE) is more complex and context-dependent.
-2. Map all ASVS chapters, since the mapping to STRIDE isn’t always straightforward due to:
+2. Map all ASVS chapters, since the mapping to STRIDE isn’t always one to one due to:
    - Project-specific factors (e.g., *V12 - Files and Resources*).
    - Topics covered during the design phase (e.g., *V1 - Architecture & Design*).